lammps/lammps/doc/src/pg_fortran.rst

      call lmp%close(.true.)
      deallocate(argv)

-   END PROGRAM testlammpslib
+   END PROGRAM testlib

 --------------------

-.. f:module:: LIBLAMMPS
-   :synopsis: Fortran module for LAMMPS

-.. f:currentmodule:: LIBLAMMPS

 .. f:type:: lammps

-   Derived type that is the general class of the fortran interface.
+   Derived type that is the general class of the Fortran interface.
    It holds a reference to the :cpp:class:`LAMMPS <LAMMPS_NS::LAMMPS>` class instance that any of the included calls are forwarded to.

    :f c_ptr handle: reference to the LAMMPS class
+   :f close: :f:func:`~LIBLAMMPS/close`

 .. f:function:: lammps(argc,argv[,comm])